-Daniel Dribinski, Chief Technology Officer & Founder, Cellwize
+Daniel Dribinski, CTO & Founder, Cellwize

 Mobile networks are playing a major key role in including populations in the digital revolution, particularly in developing countries.
 Asia Pacific is no exception.
 This region already accounts for half of the world’s unique subscribers and connections and is expected to add 600 million new subscribers by 2020.